The road to Agile project management - Agile for you and your organisation

 I still hold that I have not – yet – seen a compelling Agile project management method with clear blue water etc. But Steve Messenger’s point about the agile state of mind, coalesced a number of ideas I have been thinking about.

 My conclusion is that we do not need an agile project (programme or portfolio) management method.
 This is because good project professionals are agile by their very nature and behaviours.
 They are output/customer focussed, flexible, self-organising, they embrace change.
-These are characteristics straight out of the Agile Manifesto (2001).

 So, the answer is not to develop agile project management methods, but to develop project professionals who are then, agile.